Tableau provides a Lightning Web Component (LWC) for embedding a Tableau visualization within a Salesforce Lightning page.

 Caution: Inline frames can be vulnerable to a clickjack attack.
 Clickjacking is a type of attack against web pages in which the attacker tries to lure users into clicking or entering content by displaying the page to attack in a transparent layer over an unrelated page.
-In the context of Tableau Online, an attacker might try to use a clickjack attack to capture user credentials or to get an authenticated user to change settings.
+In the context of Tableau Cloud, an attacker might try to use a clickjack attack to capture user credentials or to get an authenticated user to change settings.
 For more information about clickjack attacks, see Clickjacking(Link opens in a new window) on the Open Web Application Security Project website.

 Enable in-frame authentication with your SAML IdP

 As described above, a seamless authentication user experience with Salesforce Mobile requires IdP support for in-frame authentication.
 This functionality may also be referred to as “iframe embedding” or “framing protection” at IdPs.

 In some cases, IdPs only allow enabling in-frame authentication by domain.
 In those cases, set the following Salesforce wildcard domains when you enable in-frame authentication: